It was the final school period of the day, and to think Nevil had come so close this time!

 All he wanted was to make it through a school day without being roped into some or other overhyped, existential crisis that threatened the livelihood of himself and the apparent existence of the universe.
 But, as his luck had it, this countryside quack-hive was stuffed to the brim with some of the most interesting characters he’d seen in his life.
 And as a result, there was never a dull moment.

 It was as if the Education Department was itself a neglectful mother, forced to birth one too many unwanted babies that were the schools of Pretoria: While some were cheaply favored with love and care, and others treated like the middle children of the education system, Greengrass High was more like the sickly old porch-poodle that the whole family hated but nobody had the heart to put down.
-And for all its fleas and stank and probable tetanus, this school was one sickly mutt that simply refused to die.
+And for all its fleas and stank and probable tetanus, this school was one sickly mut that simply refused to die.

-After having narrowly avoided another escapade in English and surviving Maths without any mortal injuries, Nevil had just still needed to make it through Technical Drawings-class, the final period of the day.
+After having narrowly avoided another escapade in English and surviving Maths without any mortal injuries, Nevil had just still needed to make it through Technical Drawings class, the final period of the day.

 But of course, only minutes before the day ended, his name had been called by their teacher, as if it were a summons to the underworld.